Single-valued representation of unpolarized and polarized semi-inclusive deep inelastic scattering at next-to-next-to-leading order: Introduction

-The remainder of this letter is structured as follows.
-First\ref{sec: SIDIS fundamentals} we recall the fundamentals of the SIDIS process and introduce essential notation.
-Readers familiar with \cite{Bonino:2024unpol,Bonino:2024pol} might skip directly to the third section\ref{sec: Case distinctions} where the case distinctions present in the NNLO coefficient functions are discussed.
-We proceed\ref{sec: Single valued polylogarithms for SIDIS} by removing these through introducing SVPs before we conclude\ref{sec: Conclusion}.
+The remainder of this article is structured as follows.
+In section \ref{sec: SIDIS fundamentals}, we recall the fundamentals of the SIDIS process and introduce essential notation.
+Readers familiar with \cite{Bonino:2024unpol,Bonino:2024pol} might skip directly to section \ref{sec: Case distinctions}, where the case distinctions present in the NNLO coefficient functions are discussed.
+We proceed by removing these through introducing SVPs in section \ref{sec: Single valued polylogarithms for SIDIS}, before concluding in section \ref{sec: Conclusion}.
+Appendix \ref{app:Numerical evaluation} discusses to what extent the more compact expressions lead to faster numerical evaluation.
+Based on these findings, we introduce the \texttt{C++} special functions library \texttt{BEAVER} in Appendix \ref{app:Beaver}.
+Appendix \ref{app:Mellin} briefly explores the benefits of SVPs in the analytic calculation of double Mellin moments.
 The results and a numerical implementation of SVPs are provided as \texttt{Mathematica} readable ancillary files.
+The functions of the \texttt{BEAVER} library are also included with the submission.